PHart3/2-groups-agda/README.md

    docker build . -t 2group
    ```

-   Our machine uses as much as 28.7 GB of physical memory and takes about 8 hours to build the image.
+   Our machine uses as much as 28.7 GB of physical memory and takes over 8 hours to build the image.

 2. Generate HTML files: